Docker

 Post-installation setup wizard

-After downloading, installing and running Jenkins using one of the procedures above (except for installation with Jenkins Operator), the post-installation setup wizard begins.
+After downloading, installing, and running Jenkins using one of the procedures above (except when installing with the Jenkins Operator), the post-installation setup wizard begins.

-This setup wizard takes you through a few quick "one-off" steps to unlock Jenkins, customize it with plugins and create the first administrator user through which you can continue accessing Jenkins.
+The setup wizard takes you through a few quick one-time steps to unlock Jenkins, customize it with plugins, and create the first administrator user through which you can continue accessing Jenkins.

 Unlocking Jenkins

-When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.
+When you first access a new Jenkins controller, you are asked to unlock it using an automatically-generated password.

 1. Browse to http://localhost:8080 (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.